Music of Scotland: Folk music

 A by-product of the Celtic Diaspora was the existence of large communities across the world that looked for their cultural roots and identity to their origins in the Celtic nations.
 From the US, this includes Scottish bands Seven Nations, Prydein and Flatfoot 56.
 From Canada are bands such as Enter the Haggis, Great Big Sea, The Real McKenzies and Spirit of the West.

+Since the early 2000s, Scotland has experienced a growing wave of small acoustic folk duos and instrumental groups blending traditional dance tunes with modern arrangements.
+This period has seen increased festival activity, independent album releases, and rising international interest in Scottish acoustic folk music.